wp-plugins/wp-championship/readme.txt

 2. wp-championship tipp dialog

 == Changelog ==

+= 2014-04-15 v4.3 =
+* fixed SQL for WM2014
+* added SQL for WM2014 with CEST timezones
+* fixed delete team in team edit dialog

 = 2014-02-15 v4.2 =
 * added teams andmatches for the soccer-world-championship 2014 (Thanks to Dieter Pfenning for all your work)